abisop/nuttx-docs/en/platforms/tricore/index.md

 The core Chip implementation is based on Infineon Low Level Drivers (iLLDs).
 The unified API is more friendly to developers familiar with Infineon SDK/HAL.
-We can get more code examples on Infineon's official
+We can get more code examples on Infineon\'s official
 Github:
 [AURIX\_code\_examples](https://github.com/Infineon/AURIX_code_examples)

-  - `TC3xx`
+`TC3xx`

-    This is the implementation of NuttX on the Infineon’s AURIX™- TC3xx microcontroller family.
+:   This is the implementation of NuttX on the Infineon's AURIX™- TC3xx
+    microcontroller family.

     > */*